The human papillomavirus (HPV) vaccine protects against infection by certain strains of HPV. HPV can cause cervical cancer and genital warts.

 HPV is a common virus that is spread through sexual contact.
 There are several types of HPV.
 Many types don't cause problems.
-Some types of HPV can lead to:
+However, some types of HPV can cause cancers of the:

-Both vaccines protect against the types of HPV that cause most cases of cervical cancer.
-Other, less common types of HPV can also cause cervical cancer.
+The HPV vaccine protects against the types of HPV that cause most cases of cervical cancer.
+Other less common types of HPV can also cause cervical cancer.

 WHO SHOULD GET THIS VACCINE

 The HPV vaccine is recommended for boys and girls 9 through 14 years old.
 The vaccine is also recommended for people up to 26 years old who haven't already gotten the vaccine or finished the series of shots.